 The range is highly recommended by Plastic Surgeons and Dermatologists and is a popular in salon choice for many Beauty Therapists and salon owners.
 The medical staff at Dr Heber’s Clinic have been recommending Ultraceuticals for over 18 years.
-Ultraceuticals is only available where it may be recommended by a qualified Beauty Therapist or Medical Professional.
+Ultraceuticals is only available where it can be recommended by a qualified Beauty Therapist or Medical Professional.

 Why is Vitamin C important for my skin?

-Ascorbic acid (pure Vitamin C) is a potent free radical scavenger helping to reduce the free radical damage caused by UV exposure, pollution, smoking and normal metabolic activity.
+Ascorbic acid (pure Vitamin C) is a potent free radical scavenger which helps to reduce the free radical damage caused by UV exposure, pollution, smoking and normal metabolic activity.
 It also has wound healing properties and when used in conjunction with Vitamin E works synergistically to offer more potent antioxidant effects.
 When effectively delivered to fibroblast cells in the lower layers of the skin, ascorbic acid can play a vital role in the synthesis of collagen and elastin.
 For more information about Vitamin C.